prestond123/a-text-adventure-game/README.md

-# a text adventure game
+# A text adventure game engine + a game config

 Game engine + config for a text adventure game.